-Have you ever drank a seaweed smoothie?
+Have you ever had a seaweed smoothie?
 I’m guessing maybe not because seaweeds are not widely consumed in many parts of the world.
-In Zanzibar, you can sample a seaweed smoothie and see if you like it at the Seaweed Center located in Paje.
+This is one of the things to do in Zanzibar, where you can sample a seaweed smoothie and see if you like it at the Seaweed Center located in Paje.

 The center is a local enterprise where women in Zanzibar use the abundant seaweed found on the island to make products such as organic soaps, scrubs, essential oils, smoothies, and juices.

 You can support these women by buying their seaweed products which are known to have health benefits such as reducing heart disease risk and helping in weight loss.